danieldunderfelt/btc-hivemind/README.md

 [Try the app!](https://bitflip.verycool.dev)

 BitFlip is an experiment to figure out if the wisdom of crowds can predict the direction of the price of Bitcoin more accurately than a coin flip.
+Users guess if the price of Bitcoin is higher or lower after one minute.
+If they are right, they get a point.
+If they are wrong, they lose a point.

 ## How it works, technically